Reviews You Can Rely On

 Expensive

 The SanDisk Extreme Portable V2 stands on top of the podium in the realm of external SSDs.
-During our speed assessment, this device shows superior results to any other model in our review.
+During our speed assessment, this device showed superior results to any other model in our review.
 If you're looking for a hard drive that you can travel with or throw in a laptop bag, the V2 is a solid option — it's one of the most compact and lightest versions we've seen.
-The designers of this model even thought to integrate a hoop into the device's body so that a carabiner or clip can be attached.
-The rubber coating on the device's casing helps keep the drive from slipping around while in use and also adds a degree of shock protection.
+This model even has an integrated hoop on the device's body to attach a carabiner or clip.
+The rubber coating on the device's casing adds a degree of shock protection while helping to keep the drive from slipping around during use.

-Although we didn't find many flaws while testing the SanDisk Extreme Portable V2, we must mention that it's very pricey.
-A one-terabyte model will already dent your bank account, but if you're looking at a two or four-terabyte version, be prepared to drop extra funds for the added memory capacity.
-That said, we often find that in the tech world, if you want the best, it will cost you.
-Despite the price, this is the best external SSD that we've seen to date.
+We didn't find many flaws with the SanDisk Extreme Portable V2 during testing, but we must note that it's expensive.
+A one-terabyte model will already put a dent in your wallet, but if you're searching for a two or four-terabyte version, be prepared to drop extra funds for the added memory capacity.
+Still, we often find that in the tech world, if you want the best, it will cost you.
+This is the best external SSD that we've seen to date.
+If it's not within budget, check out the more affordable Western Digital Elements.
+Although the performance isn't as top-of-the-line, this device has plenty to offer for the price.

 Read more: SanDisk Extreme Portable review